Ferdinand | EducationGhana | November 03 |GES Urged to Strengthen Research at Local Directorates to Tackle Educational Challenges – Ferdinand Ellis

-Eucation analyst, Curriculum Specialist, researcher and award winning education blogger ,Ferdinand Ellis has called on the Ghana Education Service (GES) to prioritize research at the district, municipal, and metropolitan levels to help solve context-specific educational challenges across the country.
+Eucation analyst, Curriculum Specialist, researcher and award-winning education blogger ,Ferdinand Ellis has called on the Ghana Education Service (GES) to prioritize research at the district, municipal, and metropolitan levels to help solve context-specific educational challenges across the country.

 Education Analyst Advocates for Local-Level Research Investments

-Education analyst and researcher, Ferdinand Ellis has urged the Ghana Education Service (GES) to invest more resources in research at the district, municipal, and metropolitan education directorates to help address persistent challenges within Ghana’s education system.
+Education analyst and researcher Ferdinand Ellis has urged the Ghana Education Service (GES) to invest more resources in research at the district, municipal, and metropolitan education directorates to help address persistent challenges within Ghana’s education system.

 According to him, many of the issues facing schools ranging from teacher deployment and learning outcomes to resource distribution require data-driven and locally informed solutions that centralized research alone cannot provide.

-“The GES should invest more in research at its district, municipal, and metropolitan directorates to address specific educational challenges,”
+“The GES should invest more in research at its district, municipal, and metropolitan directorates to address specific educational challenges,” — Ferdinand Ellis stated.

 Context-Specific Solutions Needed

 Ellis emphasized that decentralizing research capacity will allow local directorates to identify trends, pilot interventions, and measure outcomes relevant to their particular contexts.
-He noted that such an approach aligns with Ghana’s broader educational reforms, which emphasize evidence-based policy and inclusive development.

 He added that promoting research literacy among district education officers will enhance accountability and ensure that policies are responsive to the realities of classrooms, especially in rural and under-resourced communities.